-Lyndall Fernie, is our lead tutor for Interior Design Short Courses at Chelsea College of Arts (UAL).
-In this Q&A tells us about her background in Interior Design, the industry in general and shares her thoughts on how to become an interior designer.
-Lyndall then answers some quickfire questions on Moodboards.
+Lyndall Fernie, is our lead tutor for interior design short courses at Chelsea College of Arts (UAL).
+In this Q&A Lyndall tells us about her background in interior design, the industry in general and shares her thoughts on how to become an interior designer.
+Lyndall then answers some quickfire questions on moodboards.

 Tell us a bit about yourself and your path to interior design